Supply line won't flush

 Frequently Asked Questions

-You can try using a plunger or drain snake to clear the blockage.
-If that doesn't work, you may need to call a professional plumber.
+You can try using a plunger or a plumber's snake to clear any clogs in the supply line.
+If that doesn't work, you may need to disassemble the line to remove a more stubborn blockage.

 Connect with certified professionals in your area